yinsights8/6_Car-Speed-Detection-using-YOLOv8/README.md

 ## Here are the step-by-step instructions for running the code:

 ### 1- Install requirements.txt:
-To run this code type the given command in the terminal: pip install -q requirements.txt
+To run this code type the given command in the terminal: pip install -r requirements.txt

 ## 2- Navigate to the Code Directory:
 Use the cd command to navigate to the directory where your code is located.
 For example: cd path/to/your/code/directory